 During the whole working process, there is always a vacuum pump providing a vacuum environment for the rotary evaporator, which guarantees the whole system work in a reduced environment and the automatic feeding system formed by the pressure difference between atmosphere pressure and vacuum pressure.

 There are several factors contributing to higher evaporation efficiency.
 Firstly, the rotating flask can rotate at a constant speed, and materials can form a widespread film on the inner surface of the flask, which improves the evaporation efficiency greatly.
 Secondly, the high-efficiency glass condenser can improve the evaporation efficiency as well.
 Last but not least, continuous feeding and high vacuum degree are another factors.

 The stainless steel and aluminum alloy are widely used in the mechanical structure, and all glass parts are made of heat-resistant high borosilicate glass, which ensure a better security.
 Besides, the water/oil bath can be equipped with transparent covers to prevent splashing, and anti-explosion frequency changer and dynamo are available as well.
 All of these designs contribute to better security.

 It’s much more convenient to use a rotary evaporator, because of the electrodeless speed regulation, digital display K Type Sensor and intelligent temperature control and other designs adopted by it.

 Tips on Using a Rotary Evaporator

-- In the end, stop the rotation before stop vacuum pump to prevent evaporation flask falling down or suck-back.
+- In the end, stop the rotation before stopping vacuum pump to prevent evaporation flask falling down or suck-back.

-- Make sure there is water or oil when thermostatic water or oil bath is working.
+- Make sure there is water or oil when the thermostatic water or oil bath is working.